Your Well-Woman Exam is Covered

-Breast feeding support, supplies and services
+- Breast feeding support, supplies and services

-Gestational diabetes screening
+- Gestational diabetes screening

-Cervical cancer screening
+- Cervical cancer screening

-Sexually transmitted infection treatment and counseling
+- Sexually transmitted infection treatment and counseling

-Intimate partner violence screening and counseling
+- Intimate partner violence screening and counseling

-Urinary tract infection testing and treatment
+- Urinary tract infection testing and treatment

 Well Woman Services and Exams:

-To schedule an appointment, contact us at 660.493.2262 (Waverly) or 660.463.0234 (Concordia).
+To schedule an appointment, contact one of our HCC Network Centers.
 Contact us even if you are uninsured.